 Results: Told ya our conversational AI is the best!

 In the table below, you can see how Ultimate’s NLU engine performed on both smaller and larger data sets and how it stacked against other AI engines.

 In the table below you can see how Ultimate’s NLU engine performed on both smaller and larger data sets and how it stacked against other engines.

-In short, the results of the experiment we ran show that Ultimate's NLU engine outperforms all other systems examined.
+As you’ll see from the tables, it’s clear that Ultimate's NLU engine outperformed all other systems examined.

 What should you do with this information?